District court judge blocks landmark Texas 'fetal heartbeat' abortion law

 "A person’s right under the Constitution to choose to obtain an abortion prior to fetal viability is well established.
 Fully aware that depriving its citizens of this right by direct state action would be flagrantly unconstitutional, the State contrived an unprecedented and transparent statutory scheme to do just that," U.S. District Judge Robert Pittman, of the Western District of Texas, Austin Division, wrote in a 113-page ruling.

 The Texas law, signed by Republican Gov. Greg Abbott in May, prohibits abortions once medical professionals can detect cardiac activity, usually around six weeks and before many women know they’re pregnant.
-The law creates a private right of action against individuals who commit or aid and abet an abortion that violates the law – but not against the woman who undergoes the procedure.
+Rather than having the state enforce the ban, the law creates a private right of action against individuals who commit or aid and abet an abortion that violates the law – but not against the woman who undergoes the procedure.

+PELOSI PLEDGES ROE V. WADE BILL AFTER SUPREME COURT ALLOWS TEXAS ABORTION LAW TO GO INTO EFFECT

-The Fifth Circuit Court of Appeals had granted a stay, preventing the law from going into effect until the resolution of a court dispute, but the Supreme Court allowed the law to go into effect.
+The Fifth Circuit Court of Appeals had rejected requests for a stay when abortion providers sought to prevent the law from going into effect until the resolution of a court dispute.
+The plaintiffs appealed to the Supreme Court, but the Supreme Court allowed the law to go into effect.
 The Department of Justice under President Biden then filed a motion to block the law, and Pittman ruled on that motion.

+Judge Pittman ruled that Texas had "deliberately circumvented the traditional process" under the Constitution and had "drafted the law with the intent to preclude review by federal courts that have the obligation to safeguard the very rights the statute likely violates."

-Judge Pittman found that Texas had violated the precedents under Roe v.
+He ruled that Texas had violated the precedents under Roe v.
 Wade, the 1973 ruling that upholds a right to abortion, and ordered the state not to enforce the law.

 CLICK HERE TO GET THE FOX NEWS APP